awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-datasync-locations3.md

 The following example specifies an S3 location for DataSync\.
 In this example, the S3 location uses the bucket specified by the Amazon Resource Name \(ARN\) `arn:aws:s3:::MyBucket`\.
 The access role is specified by the ARN `arn:aws:iam::111222333444:role/MyBucketAccessRole`\.
 The example uses the `STANDARD` S3 storage class and refers to the subdirectory `/MyFolder`\.

+AWS Security Token Service \(AWS STS\) must be activated in your account and Region for DataSync to assume the IAM role\.
+For more information about temporary security credentials, see [Temporary security credentials in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html) in the *IAM User Guide*\.

 #### JSON<a name="aws-resource-datasync-locations3--examples--S3_location_for_DataSync--json"></a>

 ```